eeemarv/eland/docs/dokku.md

 ## DNS

-A CNAME record with wildcard should point to the Dokku app url.
+An A record with wildcard should point to the Dokku app url.

-## Subdomains (systems) match schemas
+Subdomains (systems) match the schemas in the Postgres database.

-The subdomain part of the url matches the database schema name.

-`flupke.my-domain.com` matches to database schema `flupke`.

-Set the overall domain with:
+Set the overall domain:

 ```shell